 Cisco chose to focus on providing IT services to small businesses.
 These are specifically businesses that are big enough to require technical support, but too small to be ready to invest in hiring IT employees.

-Once you’ve identified the problems your client struggles with, you can identify how your product meets their needs.
+Once you’ve identified the problems your client struggles with, you can identify how your product meets their needs, and know how to sell it as a solution.
 Instead of focusing on the features of your product, share with clients how the product resolves their problem.

 In its marketing, Planoly emphasizes that it’s a tool that “simplifies social marketing.”
-Click Up emphasizes how it saves time—touting that it helps businesses “save one day every week”—and is one app that can replace the multitude you’re having to switch between.
-During the pandemic, Cisco has pivoted to market the ways they can help small businesses switch to remote working and manage their employees needs from afar.
+Click Up emphasizes how it saves time — touting that it helps businesses “save one day every week”— and is one app that can replace the multitude you’re having to switch between.
+During the pandemic, Cisco pivoted to market the ways they can help small businesses switch to remote working and manage their employees needs from afar.